mvaisakh/development/7_hardware-compatibility/7_4_data-connectivity.md

 If device implementations include a metered connection, they are:

 *   [SR] STRONGLY RECOMMENDED to provide the data saver mode.

-If Handheld device implementations include a metered connection, they:

-*   [H-1-1] MUST provide the data saver mode.

 If device implementations provide the data saver mode, they: